 - Compact Size: Sized for home use, Horizon bikes are relatively compact.

-- Generous Warranties: Warranties from Horizon Fitness are fair deals for consumers, especially when paired with sale prices for the bikes.
-Buyers typically get lifetime frame protection, three years on parts and one year of labor.
+- Generous Warranties: Warranties from Horizon Fitness offer fair deals for consumers, especially when paired with sale prices for the bikes.
+Buyers typically get lifetime frame protection, three years on parts, and one year of labor.

 - Extra Expenses: Passport Players are not included with these bikes.
 A new Passport Player normally costs $199 and video libraries cost $99 each.
 Also, most Horizon bikes have long parts warranties, but see the details for the particular bike that interests you.

 - Customer Service: Horizon Fitness doesn’t have a good track record for customer service.
 At times it’s earned an ”F” rating from the Better Business Bureau.
-We know they’re working diligently to earn back customers satisfaction, so we see this as something not to worry about.
+We know they’re working diligently to earn back customers satisfaction, so hopefully that will change in the future.

 Who Should Choose Horizon Fitness Exercise Bikes?

 With the exception of the Horizon IC7 with 44-pound drive, the resistance on Horizon exercise bikes is light to moderate.
 Intermediate and advanced athletes might prefer bikes from Vision Fitness, which is owned by the same company as Horizon.

 The Bottom Line